 Perhaps you know this place, this wine town that seems the opposite of wine centers like the Napa Valley in the US.
 The vines are planted on the slopes.
 The grapes are noble, while the production of them is just considered back-breaking farm work.

 But enough of the suspense.
-The town is Serralunga d’Alba and it’s in the heart of the Langhe Wine Region.
+The town is Serralunga d’Alba and it is positioned in the heart of the Langhe Wine Region.
 If you wish—or need—to relax, wait until late fall when the tourists have gone home and the few diehard pleasure seekers who know the region make up the sum of foreigners in the zone.

 Get your favorite sweater ready.
 You can whittle on a stick when you get there.